 Western Medicine Treatment

-There is no specific cure.
 Most Western medical treatment centres around drug therapy by using antidepressants, anti-epileptics or if these fail opioids (can lead to dependence) in an attempt to control the pain.
-Also used are increased awareness of the limbs involved to avoid injuries, better hygiene, correct foot ware, etc… Whilst these measures can be helpful, none of them address the key cause from a Chinese medicine perspective.
-Although it may be a good idea for you to get scans to rule out herniated discs, tumours or other abnormalities.
+Treatment may also include increased awareness of the limbs involved to avoid injuries, better hygiene, correct foot ware, etc… Whilst these measures can be helpful, none of them address the key cause from a Chinese medicine perspective, although it may be a good idea for you to get scans to rule out herniated discs, tumours or other abnormalities.

 Chinese Medicine Treatment